aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

 **Key code files:**
   * `Scripts/Server/GameLift.cs`: Here we will initialize GameLift with the GameLift Server SDK.
 The port to be used is extracted from the command line arguments and the port is also used as part of the log file to have different log files for different server processes.
 Game session activations, health checks and other configuration follow closely the examples provided in the [GameLift Developer Guide](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-sdk-server-api.html).
 Game sessions are defined as "started" once 2 players at least have joined (done in the `Server.cs` script) and terminated when players have left or in case players don't join within 5 seconds after new game session info is received.
   * `Scripts/Server/Server.cs`: Here we will start a TCP Server listening to the port defined in the command line arguments to receive TCP connections from clients.
-We will handle any messages from clients and direct them to other clients in the game where appropriate.
+We will handle any messages from clients, run the simulation at 30 frames / second and send the state back to the clients on each frame.
 Messages use a binary format with **BinaryFormatter** that serializes and deserializes the **SimpleMessage** class directly to the network stream.
 It is recommended to use a binary format instead of a text format to minimize the size or your packets.
 BinaryFormatter is not the most optimal in size and you might want to consider options such as Protocol Buffers to reduce the packet size.
 BinaryFormatter is used to keep the example simple and clean.
 Sending and receiving messages is done with the `Scripts/NetworkingShared/NetworkProtocol.cs` class that is used by both the client and the server.
   * `Scripts/Server/SimpleStatsdClient.cs` is used to send custom game session specific metrics to CloudWatch through the CloudWatch Agent running on the instances.
 These metrics are tagged with the game session which will be presented as a Dimension in CloudWatch.
 As StatsD is used with UDP traffic within localhost, collecting metrics is fast and has low CPU footprint in the game server process.

 **CloudWatch Agent**

 CloudWatch agent is initialized in the `install.sh` script when a Fleet is created.
 This will start the agent on each individual instance with the configuration provided in `LinuxServerBuild/amazon-cloudwatch-agent.json`.
 We will send game session log files from both the server processes with the fixed file names based on the ports.
 We will also start a StatsD client to send custom metrics to CloudWatch Metrics.
+It's worth noting that the different Locations of the Fleets will send these metrics and logs to CloudWatch in their own Region.

-A key thing to notice is that we need to define the Instance Role to be used by the agent.
+A key thing to notice is that we need to define the **Instance Role** to be used by the agent.
 The IAM Role provided by the instance metatadata will not send metrics and logs correctly as it is a role in the GameLift service accounts.

 ## Game Client

-The game client is using Unity and is tested on MacOS and iOS platforms but should work on any platform.
-The input for the player character is arrow keys or WASD so there is no input option on iOS currently.
+The game client is using Unity and is tested on MacOS, Windows and iOS platforms but should work on any platform.
+The input for the player character is arrow keys or WASD so there is no input option on mobile currently.
 The client is built with `CLIENT` scripting define symbol which is used in the C# scripts to enable and disable different parts of the code.
+The client will only send input to the server and the characters will move based on the state information received from the server.

+**Latency measurements**

+The client measures latency (in Client.cs) by sending HTTPS requests to AWS regional endpoints (DynamoDB in this example) of the Regions we have defined.
+It sends three requests over the same connection and measures the average of the latter two.
+This way we can measure the TCP latency without the handshakes and get more stable results from an average of two.
+This data is passed to the backend which will include it in matchmaking tickets and sessions will be placed to appropriate Regions based on the latency.

 **Connection Process**

-Client uses AWS Mobile SDK for Unity to request a Cognito Identity and connects to the Serverless backend with HTTPS and signs the requests to API Gateway with the credentials provided by Cognito.
+Client uses AWS .NET SDK to request a Cognito Identity and connects to the Serverless backend with HTTPS and signs the requests to API Gateway with the credentials provided by Cognito.
 After the matchmaking is done, the client will use the connection info provided by the serverless backend (which it receives from GameLift FlexMatch) to connect directly to the server with a TCP connection.
 The client sends the PlayerSessionID it receives from the Serverless backend to the server and the server validates this ID with the GameLift service.

 **Key code files:**
   * `Scripts/Client/Client.cs`: This is the main class of the client that initiates the matchmaking and connects to the server.
-It also processes all messages received from the server and updates the associated enemy player entities based on them.
+It also processes all messages received from the server and updates the associated player entities based on them.
 Enemy players will be spawned and removed as they join and leave and their movement will be interpolated based on the position messages received.
-We will also send position updates for our local player to the server here.
+We will also send move commands from our local player to the server here.
   * `Scripts/Client/MatchMakingClient.cs`: This is the HTTPS client to the backend service that makes the signed requests to request matchmaking and request the status of a matchmaking ticket.
   * `Scripts/Client/NetworkClient.cs`: This is the TCP Client class that manages the TCP connection to the server and sending/receiving of messages.
 It uses NetworkProtocol in `NetworkProtocol.cs` to serialize and deserialize messages in a binary format in the same way as the server.

 # License